VAST-AI-Research/ComfyUI-Tripo/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Credit
-Thansk for initial repo from [Tripo-API-ZHO](https://github.com/ZHO-ZHO-ZHO/Tripo-API-ZHO)
+Thanks for initial repo from [Tripo-API-ZHO](https://github.com/ZHO-ZHO-ZHO/Tripo-API-ZHO)